-In this section, we propose the \emph{Double U-statistic} structure and show that $\vu$ is a \emph{Double U-statistic}.
-The way to utilize this structure will be highlighted in Section \ref{sec:outline of theory section}.
-The advantage of this tool is to break down our variance estimator into lower order terms, which levitate the difficulty involved in analyzing $\sigma_{c, 2k}^2$.
+We define a notion of \emph{Double U-statistic} to facilitate our discussion and show that $\vu$ is a \emph{Double U-statistic}.
+The advantage of this tool is to break down our variance estimator into lower-order terms, which alleviates the difficulty involved in analyzing $\sigma_{c, 2k}^2$.

 \begin{definition}[Double U-statistic] For an order-$k$ U-statistic, we call it \emph{Double U-statistic} if its kernel function $h$ is a weighted average of U-statistics. \end{definition}